Armandoh4/filmlabproductions/TESTING.md

 |"Error from using 'p5' as a child element for a 'ul'"|To counteract this I changed the child to "li" and targeted the new list items with the following properties "list-style: none; display: inline;" so they behave as they did before|Pass|
 |"Error: No li element in scope but a li end tag seen"|Deleted surplus "li" tag|Pass|

+## PEP8 - app.py

+  In my code there were no major errors.
+Only referingto white spaces and and lines being too long.
+In this regard the code fails these tests.
+However the end user will not experience any errors due to them.

 ## Testing User Stories:

 ### First Time Visitor